+E16 Measurement

-Domain: E16 Measurement Range: E54 Dimension Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity Quantification: many to many, necessary (1,n:0,n) Scope note: This property records the dimension that was observed in an E16 Measurement Event.
+E13 Attribute Assignment.
+P141 assigned (was assigned by): E1 CRM Entity

+This property records the dimension that was observed in an E16 Measurement Event.

 E54 Dimension can be any quantifiable aspect of E70 Thing.
 Weight, image colour depth and monetary value are dimensions in this sense.
 One measurement activity may determine more than one dimension of one object.

 Dimensions may be determined either by direct observation or using recorded evidence.
 In the latter case the measured Thing does not need to be present or extant.

 Even though knowledge of the value of a dimension requires measurement, the dimension may be an object of discourse prior to, or even without, any measurement being made.

-Examples: 31 August 1997 measurement of height of silver cup 232 (E16) observed dimension silver cup 232 height (E54) has unit mm (E58), has value 224 (E60) In First Order Lo bgic: $P40(x,y) \Rightarrow E16(x)$ $P40(x,y) \Rightarrow E54(y)$ $P40(x,y) \Rightarrow P141(x,y)$ P41 classified (was classified by) Domain: E17 Type Assignment Range: E1 CRM Entity Subproperty of: E13 Attribute Assignment.
+■ 31 August 1997 measurement of height of silver cup 232 (E16) observed dimension silver cup 232 height (E54) has unit mm (E58), has value 224 (E60) (fictitious)

+P41 classified (was classified by)

+E13 Attribute Assignment.
 P140 assigned attribute to (was attributed by): E1 CRM Entity

-Quantification: many to one, necessary (1,1:0,n)

-Scope note:

 This property records the item to which a type was assigned in an E17 Type Assignment activity.

 Any instance of a CIDOC CRM entity may be assigned a type through type assignment.
-Type assignment events allow a more detailed path from ' E1 CRM Entity ' through ' P41i was classified by ', ' E17 Type Assignment' , ' P42 assigned' , to ' E55 Type ' for assigning types to objects compared to the shortcut offered by P2 has type (is type of).
+Type assignment events allow a more detailed path from E1 CRM Entity through P41i was classified by, E17 Type Assignment, P42 assigned, to E55 Type for assigning types to objects compared to the shortcut offered by P2 has type (is type of).

-Examples:

-• 31 August 1997 classification of silver cup 232 (E17) classified silver cup 232 (E22)
+■ 31 August 1997 classification of silver cup 232 (E17) classified silver cup 232 (E22) (fictitious)

-In First Order Lo ogic:

-$P41(x,y) \Rightarrow E17(x)$

-$P41(x,y) \Rightarrow E1(y)$ $P41(x,y) \Rightarrow P140(x,y)$

-$\Gamma^{+1}(\mathbf{x},\mathbf{y}) \rightarrow \Gamma^{-1+0}(\mathbf{x},\mathbf{y})$

 P42 assigned (was assigned by)

-Domain:

-E17 Type Assignment

-Range:

-E55 Type

-Subproperty of: E13 Attribute Assignment.
+E13 Attribute Assignment.
 P141 assigned (was assigned by): E1 CRM Entity

-Quantification: many to many, necessary (1,n:0,n)

-Scope note:

 This property records the type that was assigned to an entity by an E17 Type Assignment activity.

-Type assignment events allow a more detailed path from ' E1 CRM Entity ' through ' P41i was classified by ', ' E17 Type Assignment ', ' P42 assigned ', to ' E55 Type ' for assigning types to objects compared to the shortcut offered by P2 has type (is type of).
+Type assignment events allow a more detailed path from E1 CRM Entity through P41i was classified by, E17 Type Assignment, P42 assigned, to E55 Type for assigning types to objects compared to the shortcut offered by P2 has type (is type of).

 For example, a fragment of an antique vessel could be assigned the type "attic red figured belly handled amphora" by expert A. The same fragment could be assigned the type "shoulder handled amphora" by expert B.

 A Type may be intellectually constructed independent from assigning an instance of it.

-Examples:

-• 31 August 1997 classification of silver cup 232 (E17) assigned goblet (E55)
+31 August 1997 classification of silver cup 232 (E17) assigned goblet (E55) (fictitious)

-In First Order Lo ogic:

-$P42(x,y) \Rightarrow E17(x)$

-$P42(x,y) \Rightarrow E55(y)$ $P42(x,y) \Rightarrow P141(x,y)$

-$P42(x,y) \Rightarrow P141(x,y)$

 P43 has dimension (is dimension of)

-E70 Thing

-Range: E54 Dimension

-Quantification: one to many, dependent (0,n:1,1)

-Scope note:

 This property records a E54 Dimension of some E70 Thing.

-It is a shortcut of the more fully developed path from ' E70 Thing ' through ' P39 measured ', ' E16 Measurement ', ' P40 observed dimension ', to ' E54 Dimension '.
+This property is a shortcut of the more fully developed path from E70 Thing through P39i was measured by, E16 Measurement, P40 observed dimension, to E54 Dimension.
 It offers no information about how and when an E54 Dimension was established, nor by whom.

 An instance of E54 Dimension is specific to an instance of E70 Thing.

-Examples:

-silver cup 232 (E22) has dimension height of silver cup 232 (E54) has unit (P91) mm (E58), has value (P90) 224 (E60)
+silver cup 232 (E22) has dimension height of silver cup 232 (E54) has unit (P91) mm (E58), has value (P90) 224 (E60) (fictitious)

-In First Order Lo ogic:
+'''

-$P43(x,y) \Rightarrow E70(x)$
+P43(x,y) \Rightarrow E70(x)

-$P43(x,y) \Rightarrow E54(y)$
+P43(x,y) \Rightarrow E54(y)

-$P43(x,y) \Leftarrow (\exists z) [E16(z) \land P39i(x,z) \land P40(z,y)]$
+P43(x,y) \Leftarrow (\exists z) [E16(z) \land P39i(x,z) \land P40(z,y)]

-P44 has cond ition (is condition of)

-Domain:

-E18 Physical Thing

-Range:

-E3 Condition State

-Quantification:

-one to many, dependent (0,n:1,1)

-Scope note:

-- This property records an E3 Condition State for some E18 Physical Thing.

-It is a shortcut of the more fully developed path from ' E18 Physical Thing ' through ' P34 concerned ', ' E14 Condition Assessment ', ' P35 has identified ', to ' E3 Condition State '.
-It offers no information about how and when the E3 Condition State was established, nor by whom.

-An instance of Condition State is specific to an instance of Physical Thing.

-Examples:

-silver cup 232 (E22) has condition oxidation traces were present in 1997 (E3) has type oxidation traces (E55)

-In First Order Lo ogic:

-$P44(x,y) \Rightarrow E18(x)$

-$P44(x,y) \Rightarrow E3(y)$

-$P44(x,y) \Leftarrow (\exists z) [E14(z) \land P34(z,x) \land P35(z,y)]$
+'''